posm/OpenMapKitWebsite/_includes/Workflow.md

-## OMK Walkthrough
+## OpenMapKit Walkthrough
-This walkthrough is intended to take you through the entire process of setting up and using the OMK application from start to finish.
+This walkthrough is intended to take you through the entire process of setting up and using OpenMapKit from start to finish.

 The overview of the process is:

-1. Build OMK Server
+1. Build OpenMapKit Server
 2. Create and Add Survey
 3. Use HOT Export Tool to get OSM Data - basemap & vector data (POSM Bundle)
 4. Deploy POSM Area of Interest with POSM Bundle